 What evidence is required when filing a claim?

 There are two major components in filing a claim: medical proof and exposure proof.
-The medical diagnosis is easiest – either someone is clearly injured or they are not.
+The medical diagnosis is the most straightforward — either someone has been diagnosed with mesothelioma or they have not.
 The exposure proof can be a challenge if the worker doesn’t remember which asbestos products they were exposed to.
 A qualified lawyer will be able to help victims identify products of potential exposure based on their job history.

 If you have been diagnosed with mesothelioma, this article may have answered some of your questions.
 Ready to speak with an attorney?
 To learn more about your legal options, complete our free case evaluation today.